Laravel-Lang/publisher/README.md

 ### Features

+**Attention!**  This feature works only in Laravel 5.5 and higher with php 7.1.3 and higher.

 When updating files, all comments from the final files are automatically deleted.
 Unfortunately, [var_export](https://www.php.net/manual/en/function.var-export.php) does not know how to work with comments.

 Your file example: